helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### More UI flags

-The audio monitor view and the project mini-map view will toggle different modes on click or tap.

-The audio monitor switches between the simple spectrogram mode and the waveform mode.
-The mini map is stretched either to fit all project, or to fit some fixed duration into the display area box.
+The audio monitor view can be toggled between two modes on click or tap, switching between the simple spectrogram mode and the waveform mode:

-![monitor-and-map]
+![monitors]

+The mini map can be toggled with `B` hotkey; in the small mode, it is stretched to fit all project:

+![toggle-minimap]

 ### Chord tool